A brief look at how Sano and Hajime are doing together a couple of months after Seeing Red.

 “You wanted someone to swoop in.
 What you really wanted was for someone to swoop in and give you permission to do what you already wanted to do but knew you shouldn’t.”

 “But I got you instead.”
-Whether this was better or worse — or simply different — than whatever rescue or justification Sano had subconsciously desired was not evident.
+Whether Sano considered this better or worse — or simply different — than whatever rescue or justification he’d subconsciously desired was not evident.
 “What do you think I would have done if you hadn’t come along?”

 “Really?”
-One corner of Sano’s mouth and part of each of his eyebrows was rising, apparently almost against his will, to change his somewhat annoyed expression into a dubious half grin.
+One corner of Sano’s mouth and part of each of his eyebrows rose, apparently almost against his will, to change his somewhat annoyed expression into a dubious half grin.
 “Because I’m pretty sure you said I have a complete lack of self-control.”

 “Your self-control is fine.
 When you’re not being too lazy to bother with it.”